didx-xyz/acapy-cloud/docs/src/Cheqd.md

   }
 ```

-## Rotate Cheqd DIDs singing Keys
+## Rotate Cheqd DID Signing Keys

-To be able to rotate the keys of a DID you need access to the wallet that contains the DID's keys.
+To be able to rotate the keys of a DID, you need access to the wallet that contains the DID's keys
- i.e. "be that tenant"
+(i.e., you need to authenticate as that tenant).

 ### Step 1: Generate new keys in the wallet